OpenNews/opennews-website/what/fellowships/info/index.md

 ---
 <p class="bodybig">The Knight-Mozilla Fellowships present a unique opportunity for people who love to code and who want to influence the future of journalism on the web. <a href="/what/fellowships/2016meet/">Our 2016 fellows</a> worked in six newsrooms in the U.S. and Germany.
 The fellowship is on hiatus for 2017.</p>

+This page describes details of the program as it existed from 2011-16.

 ###THE FELLOWSHIP
 **What is happening with the fellowship during 2017?**